-Discover A New Smile With Dental Implants
+Improve Your Smile With Dental Implants

-Phase I – Implant Placement
+1. Implant Placement

-Phase II – Biological Integration
+2. Biological Integration

-Phase III - Restoring the Implant
+3. Restoring the Implant

-Once phase II is complete we can then proceed to restore the implant.After a process of taking moulds of the position of the implants, the final teeth are individually designed and made, these are then cemented or screwed into the implant.
+Once your implant integrated with the bone, we are then able to restore the implant.After taking moulds of the position of the implants, the final ‘teeth’ can be individually designed, made and cemented or screwed into the implant.
 Once in place they will look, feel and function as a natural tooth.